theycallmeAyaz/Silkify_webapp/replit.md

    - Drizzle ORM for database schema management and migrations

 4. **Scaling**:
-   - Configured for autoscaling deployment on Replit
+   - Configured for autoscaling deployment
    - Ports properly exposed for web access